-Recently something rather, shall we say disturbing has been submitted to the Owl Post.
-A particular list that, in a nutshell, pits specific students against each other in a battle of appearance, personality, and “desirability.”
-And it angers me more than anything to know that my name was put on that list.
+Recently, something rather, shall we say disturbing has been submitted to the Owl Post.
+A particular list, that, in a nutshell, pits specific students against each other in a battle of appearance, personality, and “desirability.”
+And it angers me more than many things, to know that my name was put on that list.
 I’m sure many of you know of what list I’m speaking of, and if you don’t, count yourself lucky.
 I sincerely hope it’s author is presently reading this.

 Truthfully, when that list was first submitted, my immediate reaction was to ask my name be erased from it completely.
 I wanted absolutely no part in the game that it’s author was trying to play.
 And while the list could have potentially been written with pure intentions, it’s hard to ignore how blatantly disgusting and disrespectful it is.

 We had eventually decided not to post this list.
 Ultimately, the ratio of potential harm to potential good was 9 to 1.
 The list would make those not on it, feel excluded.
 It would make them feel unwanted.
 It would be a metaphorical kick to the gut of a pubescent teenager already struggling with their self esteem.

 However, not only should the impact of those ostracised from the list be considered.
 The impact that it would have to the few selected, out of the hundreds of students in our wonderful school, would be incredibly damaging.
 People would accuse them of favourability.
 Those on the list would likely be approached to be asked if they wrote it themselves.
 Every single one of those students, specially picked for how “desirable” they are, would be cast in a light with a tone of anything but positivity.
 Targeted.